tkeskita/unstructured_grids/README.md

 ## Development Ideas for Future

+- Don't save Unstructured Grid object in blend file to save disk space (mesh is anyways thrown away and regenerated from UG text strings)

+- Add Gzip option to OpenFOAM PolyMesh export

 - Split Cells (Edge Division) (e.g. hexahedral cell is split to 8 cells, tetrahedral cell is split into 4 cells)